midoxnet/mapperplus/README.md

 1. Run the requirements.sh script in order to download the latest version of required node modules.
 2. Make sure Chrome is installed in your machine: **Run this command to verify** ```google-chrome --version```
-3. Make sure you have npm, Node and sourcemapper installed.
+3. Make sure you have npm, Node.js and Sourcemapper installed.

 # How to use: